LATEST UPDATES 12/08/19 (Sections II and V) and 05/07/21 (Section VI).

 The record of economic growth in America since World War II captures the effects — negative and positive — of these factors.
 The result is a cautionary tale against governmental interference in the economy.

-The Bureau of Economic Analysis (BEA) issues a quarterly spreadsheet giving quarterly and annual estimates of current- and constant-dollar (year 2009) GDP, from 1947 to the present.
+The Bureau of Economic Analysis (BEA) issues a quarterly estimate of constant-dollar (year 2009) GDP, from 1947 to the present.
 BEA’s numbers yield several insights about the course of economic growth in the U.S.

 I begin with this graph: